alexpevzner/sane-airscan/README.md

 Apple devices, I have a good news for you: now your scanner works with Linux as well!

-In theory, this backend should work with any scanner which support **eSCL** protocol (unofficially known as **AirScan** or **AirPrint scanning**).
+In theory, this backend should work with any scanner that supports the **eSCL** protocol (unofficially known as **AirScan** or **AirPrint scanning**).
-In practice, I have tested it with my **Kyocera ECOSYS M2040dn** and waiting to feedback regarding other devices.
+In practice, it was tested on several devices from **Canon**, **Kyocera** and **HP**, and this list constantly grows, though slowly, so feedback regarding other devices is very welcomed.

 Apple maintains [a comprehensive list](https://support.apple.com/en-us/HT201311) of compatible devices, but please note, this list contains not only scanners